-A (floating point) number indicating the number of seconds that a scheduled service check le A (floating point) number indicating the number of seconds that the service check took to ex A string indicating the amount of time that the service has spent in its current state.
-Format is A number indicating the number of seconds that the service has spent in its current state.
+A globally unique number associated with the service's current problem state.
+Every time a The previous (globally unique) problem number that was given to the service.
+Combined wi A (floating point) number indicating the number of seconds that a scheduled service check le A (floating point) number indicating the number of seconds that the service check took to ex A string indicating the amount of time that the service has spent in its current state.
+Format A number indicating the number of seconds that the service has spent in its current state.
 A number indicating the current "downtime depth" for the service.
 If this service is currently A (floating point) number indicating the percent state change the service has undergone.
-Per The short name of the service group that this service belongs to.
-This value is taken from the A comma separated list of the short names of all the service groups that this service belongs This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time the This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time t format (seconds since the UNIX epoch) indicating the time at The first line of text output from the last service check (i.e. "Ping OK").
+Per The short name of the servicegroup that this service belongs to.
+This value is taken from the A comma separated list of the short names of all the service groups that this service belongs This is a timestamp in time t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time t format (seconds since the UNIX epoch) indicating the time the This is a timestamp in time t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at The first line of text output from the last service check (i.e. "Ping OK").

 The full text output (aside from the first line) from the last service check.

 This macro contains any performance data that may have been returned by the last service c This macro contains the name of the command (along with any arguments passed to it) used A string containing the name of the user who acknowledged the service problem.
-This macr A string containing the short name of the contact (if applicable) who acknowledged the serv

-A string containing the alias of the contact (if applicable) who acknowledged the service pro

-A string containing the acknowledgement comment that was entered by the user who acknowledgement

-Action URL for the service.
-This macro may contain other macros (e.g. \$HOSTNAME\$ or

-Notes URL for the service.
-This macro may contain other macros (e.g. \$HOSTNAME\$ or \$

-Notes for the service.
-This macro may contain other macros (e.g. \$HOSTNAME\$ or \$SERV
+This macro A string containing the short name of the contact (if applicable) who acknowledged the service A string containing the alias of the contact (if applicable) who acknowledged the service a string containing the acknowledgement comment that was entered by the user who acknowledged the service.
+This macro may contain other macros (e.g. \$HOSTNAME\$ or Notes URL for the service.
+This macro may contain other macros (e.g. \$HOSTNAME\$ or \$Notes for the service.
+This macro may contain other macros (e.g. \$HOSTNAME\$ or \$Notes for the service.
+This macro may contain other macros (e.g. \$HOSTNAME\$ or \$SERVA number indicating the business impact for the service.